Back to Top

 • Beard butter: conditioning, not structure

-Layering too much product causes buildup and dullness.
+Layering too much product causes buildup, heaviness, and dull appearance.

 Training Your Beard Over Time